 Until recently, it was only the EU that was moving seriously towards carbon border adjustments.
 Now, however, it’s clear that other major economies and vital trading partners to Australia, including Japan and the United States, are considering the same coercive route.
 And while the tariffs from the EU’s carbon borders may prove damaging in themselves (including likely tariffs on aluminium, steel, chemicals, and other products made from Australian raw materials), they pale in comparison to an outcome where every one of the G7 nations puts in place new carbon borders.
 Such an outcome may be a few years off, but is not unlikely given all of the signs of the G7 nations leading up to the summit.

-Beyond talk of carbon border adjustments, the 2021 G7 nations have taken many steps together to strengthen their climate commitments.
+Beyond talk of carbon border adjustments, many nations have taken other steps together to strengthen their climate commitments.
 These include:

 - Significantly strengthening their 2030 emissions reduction targets.